BinaryMan32/argocd/argocd/README.md

 Change the password right away since it's set to the name of the initial `argocd-server` pod which may change later.

-Add argocd as a managed app in argocd:
+Start managing this app with argocd:
 ```
 kubectl apply -f argocd/app.yaml
 ```